astriaorg/docs/docs/cloud-rollup/digital-ocean.md

 ## Create new sequencer account

-Create an account on the Astria shared sequencer network for your rollup to submit transactions.
+Create an account on the Astria sequencing layer network for your rollup to submit transactions.

 ```bash